zriyansh/signoz.io/blog/2022-04-28-opentelemetry-vs-prometheus.md

 And that's where [SigNoz](https://signoz.io/) comes into the picture.
 SigNoz is built to support OpenTelemetry natively.
 Once you instrument your application with OpenTelemetry libraries, you can send the collected data to SigNoz.

 SigNoz comes with out of box visualization of things like RED metrics.
-There is a unified UI of logs, metrics, and traces, unlike Prometheus, so that you can easily identify the root cause of issues causing things like latency in your apps.
+There is a unified UI of logs, metrics, and traces so that you can easily identify the root cause of issues causing things like latency in your apps.

 <!-- <Screenshot
     alt="SigNoz UI"